LONGITUDES

 22 April 2021: Design briefing with MACBA’s communication team, Marta Reus and Carla Ventosa, and Panorama 21 designers Ana Domínguez and Lara Coromina, about the exhibition. #PanoramaMACBA

-30 April 2021: Meeting with Arash Fayez and walk through the museum galleries with Ana Domínguez and Lara Coromina, designers of the first edition of MACBA’s Panorama
+30 April 2021: Meet with Arash Fayez and walk through the museum galleries with Ana Domínguez and Lara Coromina, designers of the first edition of MACBA’s Panorama

 #PanoramaMACBA

 4 May 2021: Plotting with Antoni Hervàs and Marc Vives, with the valuable help of Eva Font.
-Tip of the day: always bring a tape measure when doing a site visit! #PanoramaMACBA
+Tip of the day: always bring a tape measure on a site visit! #PanoramaMACBA

 Photo: Hiuwai Chu